-Learn, grow & create at the conservatory summer camps.
+Learn, grow & create at the these summer camps at Conservatory of Performing Arts, University of Regina.
 No matter how old or young you are, creative arts are essential to a full and rice human life.

 Their day camp program offers school aged children a positive approach to learning some of the basics of performing and visual arts.
 Camps cover a wide range of activities, including dance, pottery, musical theatre, drama, music, and more.